 - canceled prior to my change to make a decision

-Print Spec on Separate Page: If checked, spec sheets associated with the request will be printed on a separate page(s) from the request form info.
+Print spec on separate page: If checked, spec sheets associated with the request will be printed on separate page(s) from the request form info.

-Use Default Name and Email - If checked (recommended), the requestor's name will automatically drop in on the Requested By field.
-If left unchecked, the requestor can add someone else's name and email as their "requestor".
+Use default name & email - If checked (recommended), the requestor's name will automatically drop in on the 'requested by' field.
+If left unchecked, the requestor can add someone else's name & email as their "requestor".

-This area is divided into 2 sections: Available Fields and Current Layout.
+This area is divided into 2 sections: Available fields & current layout.

-Initially, this area will be empty, but as you create custom fields for Project Requests, they will show in Available fields.
-If a custom field is made inactive it will no longer show for future project requests. will contain a list of all available pre-defined fields.
-To add custom fields to a Project Request Click and Hold and drag over under Current Layout and place in the "Drop your fields here".
-Add additional fields as needed and click and hold to drag up or down into desired order to appear in the user form.
+Initially, this area will be empty, but as you create custom fields for project requests, they will show in 'available fields'.
+If a custom field is made inactive it will no longer show for future project requests.
+This section will only contain a list of all available pre-defined fields.
+To add custom fields to a project request, click & hold and drag over-under 'current layout' and place in the 'drop your fields here'.
+Add additional fields as needed, you can also click & hold to drag up or down to your desired order to appear in the user form.

-- To add custom fields click on Available Fields.
-For more info on how the fields can be set up and used, refer to the Define Custom Fields guide.
+- To add custom fields click on 'available fields'.
+For more info on how the fields can be set up & used, refer to the Define custom fields [in-depth guide].

 - With custom fields set up, you can map the project request custom fields to new project custom fields so the data carries over.
-For more on this, refer to the Map To Feature guide.
+For more on this, refer to the Map to feature [in-depth guide].